gumeo/academic-kickstart/content/post/emplace-back.md

 ## Be careful

 After searching a bit more I found [this post](https://abseil.io/tips/112), which stresses how careful one should be with this decision.
-Which kind of tells you to be careful!
+Which kind of tells you to be careful.
 To further stress the ambiguity of the matter, the google c++ style guide does not provide an explicit preference.
 However, in their section on [implicit conversion](https://google.github.io/styleguide/cppguide.html#Implicit_Conversions), it becomes clear that the decision between the two methods is not completely obvious.
 The following code should make it clear why `emplace_back` is not worth the risk:

 ```{cpp}